 Tools of Torture and Public Humiliation in Rothenburg

-Physical torture was not regularly used for punishment but rather to extract confessions, which were usually necessary for guilty verdicts in medieval Europe.
-Often, and not entirely surprising, just the threat of torture, or tying the accused to the rack, spiky chair, or similar, was sufficient to extract a confession whether true or not.
+Often, and not entirely surprisingly, just the threat of torture, or tying the accused to the rack, spiky chair, or similar, was sufficient to extract a confession whether true or not.

 Public Humiliation

-During much of the middle ages and early modern history, prisons played only a minor role in punishment and rehabilitation.
+During much of the Middle Ages and early modern history, prisons played only a minor role in punishment and rehabilitation.
 Prisons were often used only to hold a suspect before trial or while awaiting execution.

-Many crimes, including theft, heresy and, unnatural sex acts, could lead to execution but minor crimes were commonly punished through public humiliation.
+Many crimes, including theft, heresy, and, unnatural sex acts, could lead to execution but minor crimes were commonly punished through public humiliation.
 Criminals were also at times marked with physical burning or a cut in the ear lobe, so anyone would in future be able to easily see it was not someone to be trusted in business dealings.

 The Crime Museum has a large collection of items used in public humiliation rituals.
 The stocks (pillory) were commonly used all over Europe and many survived, or are easily reproduced.
 (Some are outside the museum for selfies.)
 Other cities, including Rothenburg, had a special small cage for locking up the punished in a public square for humiliation and to allow mocking, and sometimes to be pelted with food and anything rotten.